2009 satellite collision: Fallout

 NASA, the U.S. space agency, initially estimated ten days after the collision that the satellite space incident had created at least 1,000 pieces of debris larger than 10 cm, in addition to many smaller ones.
 By July 2011, the U.S. Space Surveillance Network had catalogued over 2000 large debris fragments from the collision.
 NASA determined the risk to the International Space Station, which orbits about 430 km below the collision course, to be low, as was any threat to the shuttle launch (STS-119) then planned for late February 2009.
 However, Chinese scientists have said that the debris does pose a threat to Chinese satellites in Sun-synchronous orbits, and the ISS did have to perform an avoidance maneuver due to collision debris in March 2011.

-By December 2011, many pieces of the debris were in an observable orbital decay towards Earth, and were expected to burn up in the atmosphere within one to two years.
-In 2016, Space News listed the collision as the second biggest fragmentation event in history, with Kosmos-2251 and Iridium 33 producing respectively 1,668 and 628 pieces of catalogued debris, of which 1,141 and 364 pieces of tracked debris remained in orbit as of January 2016.
-Fourteen years after the collision the US Space Surveillance Catalog listed 1,014 and 290 debris still in orbit respectively.
+By December 2011, many smaller pieces of the debris were in an observable orbital decay towards Earth, and were expected to burn up in the atmosphere within one to two years.
+In 2016, Space News listed the collision as the second-biggest fragmentation event in history, with Kosmos-2251 and Iridium 33 producing, respectively, 1,668 and 628 pieces of catalogued debris, of which 1,141 and 364 pieces of tracked debris remained in orbit as of January 2016.
+In 2024, 15 years after the collision, the U.S. Space Surveillance Catalog listed 916 and 212 pieces of debris still in orbit, respectively.

 A small piece of Kosmos-2251 satellite debris safely passed by the International Space Station at 2:38 a.m.
 EDT, Saturday, March 24, 2012, at a distance of approximately 120 m.
 As a precaution, ISS management had the six crew members on board the orbiting complex take refuge inside the two docked Soyuz rendezvous spacecraft until the debris had passed.

-A number of reports of phenomena in the US states of Texas, Kentucky, and New Mexico were attributed to debris from the collision in the days immediately following the first reports of the incident in 2009, although NASA and the United States Strategic Command, which tracks satellites and orbital debris, did not announce any reentries of debris at the time and reported that these phenomena were unrelated to the collision.
+A number of reports of phenomena in the U.S. states of Texas, Kentucky, and New Mexico were attributed to debris from the collision in the days immediately following the first reports of the incident in 2009, although NASA and the United States Strategic Command, which tracks satellites and orbital debris, did not announce any reentries of debris at the time and reported that these phenomena were unrelated to the collision.
 On February 13, 2009, witnesses in Kentucky heard sonic booms.
 The National Weather Service issued an information statement alerting residents of sonic booms due to the falling satellite debris.
 The Federal Aviation Administration also released a notice warning to pilots of the re-entering debris.
 Some reports include details that point to these phenomena being caused by a meteoroid shower.
 A very bright meteor over Texas on February 15, 2009, was mistaken for reentering debris by some witnesses.